dmnfarrell/dmnfarrell.github.io/_posts/2020-04-07-vcf-sites-fasta.markdown

 ## Code

 This particular function returns a list of `SeqRecord` objects and a matrix of the sites in the form of a pandas DataFrame.
-It iterates over all each sample once to prodice a set of all unique sites in all samples, using the `FastaVariant` object from pyfadix.
+It iterates over each sample once to produce a set of all unique sites in all samples, using the `FastaVariant` object from pyfadix.
 The nucleotide at each sites is recorded for the reference genome.
 In a second loop over each sample we extract the variant nucleotide at each of the sites and store these in a sequence.
 The results is a list of sequences per sample.
 This can then be saved to a fasta file and used as an MSA for input into RAXml or other tree constuction programs.
 This code has not been fully compared to other algorithms of this kind so use it at your discretion.

 ```python
 def fasta_alignment_from_vcf(vcf_file, ref):